ibm-cloud-docs/vpc/vpc-concepts.md

 ## Zone
 {: #zone-def}
 An independent fault domain.
-A zone is an abstraction designed to assist with improved fault tolerance and decreased latency.
-A zone guarantees the following properties:
+A zone is an abstraction that is designed to assist with improved fault tolerance and decreased latency.
+A zone has the following properties:

- * Because each zone is an independent fault domain, it is extremely unlikely for two zones in a region to fail simultaneously.
+ * Because each zone is an independent fault domain, it is unlikely for two zones in a region to fail simultaneously.
- * Traffic between zones in a region will experience less than 2ms in latency.
+ * Traffic between zones in a region experience less than 2 milliseconds in latency.